yotakoky/Analysis-of-the-impact-of-gaming-on-healthcare/README.md

-# Analysis of the Impact of Gaming on Healthcare
+# The Future of Work: AI and Automation

 ## 📚 Project Information
 - **Instructor:** Aml Mahmoud